AVEVA/CONNECT-data-services-developer-docs/content/adh-content-portal-overview.md

 - Use the REST APIs to read and write data to AVEVA Data Hub.
 - Retrieve tabular data with Data Views.

 You must have an AVEVA Connect™ account to use AVEVA Data Hub.
-See <xref:what-is-cnnxt>.
 To request an AVEVA Data Hub tenant account, contact [AVEVA](https://www.aveva.com/en/contact/).